 Below, Marge wallowing in her harness:

-At Hindquarters we make harnesses that suit all types of dogs from Terriers to Frenchies to Labs to Boxers to Greyhounds - and everything in between.
+At Hindquarters we make harnesses that suit all types of dogs.
+Our small size harnesses are good for Jack Russells and Puggles - and Large size is good for Labs and Boxers - and everything in between.
 Our harnesses are available in different sizes and a rainbow of colours.
 And if you can't find something exactly right, please get in touch and we can always make you a harness to order.